numaan0/mycartCli/README.md

-# How to use --in options different commands can be used
+# How to use --in options different commands can be used (Refer documents.txt for that)

 `mycart.py [OPTIONS]`